-If you have not heard of the 3D printing pen, it a portable 3D printer in the shape of a pen that can let users draw 3d structures in midair.
-This tool seemed to be very appealing not only for kids but for creative people.
+If you have not heard of the 3D printing pen, it is a portable 3D printer in the shape of a pen that can let users draw 3d structures in midair.
+This tool seemed to be very appealing, not only for kids but for creative people.

-The toy has got a price tag of $29.99, which makes it one of the most affordable 3d printing products out there.
-It’s also safe for kids as young as 4-year-olds.
+The toy has a price tag of $29.99, which makes it one of the most affordable 3d printing products out there.
+It’s also safe for kids as young as 4 years old.

 The 3D Build and Play is very different from the pen.
-It’s more suited for young kids, It’s even got molds which guide the kids on the characters that they can print.
+It’s more suited for young kids.
+It’s even got molds that guide the kids on the characters that they can print.
 The set also comes with a storybook about those characters and pop-up backgrounds for the kids’ creations to live in.

 The 3D Build and Play is available for preorder now and will soon be available on retailers like Amazon by mid-2020.